aaronblondeau/aaronblondeau_com/posts/december_2023/supabase_vs_hasura_2024.md

 I have been working really hard to reduce the amount of things I have to know.
 I'd love to identify and be highly proficient in just a handful of tools that give an individual developer broad powers over technology landscape.
 For me, right now that set of tools looks like this:

-- Hasura + Node.js for backend (inlcudes Mino for S3 storage, and custom JWT code for auth)
+- Hasura + Node.js for backend (includes Mino for S3 storage, and custom JWT code for auth)
 - Vue.js + Quasar for frontend
 - Capacitor (via Quasar) for mobile